chinmaya-s/Codagami_Anime_Recommender/README.md

 The data we obtained can be found [here](https://drive.google.com/drive/folders/1asYoWIx1hm156rqrCEhDpxjV0ldF3CYD?usp=sharing).

+The data files need to be put in the data directory in order to run the scripts.

 ### Data retrieval Scripts
 - __Scraping Valid Anime IDs:__ Valid anime IDs can be found [here](https://myanimelist.net/info.php?search=\%25\%25\%25&go=relationids&divname=relationGen1).
 script used to scrape the data is *extract_valid_anime_ids.py*